carlos8f/node-middler/README.md

 - If there is no `error` listener:
     - In the case of an embedded middler, the error will propagate to the parent chain, i.e. `next(err)`.
-    - Otherwise, the default error handler will run which terminates the response with `500 Internal Server Error` status and no body.
-The error and stack trace will be printed to `process.stderr`.
+    - Otherwise, the error will be thrown!

 Example custom error handler: